-As described in the Base Prospectus the Issuer has to maintain certain ratings with regards to their involvement in the Programme.
-The long term debt rating by Standard & Poors as from 10 July 2020 is A+, the rating by Moody's as from 22 July 2020 is A1 and the rating by Fitch Ratings as from 15 October 2020 is AA-.
-The short term debt rating of the Issuer by Standard and Poors is A-1 the rating by Moody's is P-1 and the Fitch rating as on 15 October 2020 is F1+.
-The minimum required rating is set on A (long term) and A-1 (short term) by S&P, A (long term) and F1+ (short term) by Fitch, A3 (long term) and P-1 (short term) by Moody's.
-The actual ratings meet or exceeds the minimum required rating.
+As described in the Base Prospectus, the Issuer has to maintain certain ratings with regards to their involvement in the Programme.
+The long term debt rating of the Issuer by Moody's as from 22 July 2021 is A1.
+The short term debt rating of the Issuer by Moody's as from 22 July 2021 is P-1.
+The minimum required ratings are A3 (long term) and P-1 (short-term) by Moody's.
+Therefore, the actual rating exceed the minimum required rating as at 31 December 2021.

-Since the start of the Programme no notifications events, acceleration notice, notice to pay and breach of the Asset Cover Test ("the ACT") have occurred.
+Since the start of the Programme no notifications events, acceleration notice, notice to pay and breach of the Asset Cover Test ("ACT") have occurred.

-The aggregate outstanding notional amount under the Programme on December 31, 2021 amounts to EUR 18.5 billion (2020: EUR 21.3 billion) and the outstanding covered bonds amount to EUR 16.1 billion (2020: EUR 17.3 billion).
+The aggregate outstanding notional amount under the Programme on December 31, 2021 amounts to EUR 20,9 billion (2020: EUR 0) and the outstanding Covered Bonds amount to EUR 16 billion (2020: EUR 0).

-RISK MANAGEMENT
+FINANCIAL RISK MANAGEMENT